 - Do you have pets that could scratch the floor?

-- Whats sorts of things might you accidentally spill on it?
+- What sorts of things might you accidentally spill on it?

 Linoleum is cheap, available in a variety of colours and effects and is easy to clean.
-It is still a common choice in kitchen flooring.
-It can damage easily if you frequently wear heavy solid shoes or drop heavy items.
+It rolls easily over any flat surface; therefore, it is still a common choice for kitchen flooring.
+While damage can happen easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, and a high quality product is chosen, it will last as long as your kitchen.

 Granite, Marble and Slate Flooring

-As with benchtops, granite flooring can be quite porous and needs to be sealed, however it gives a unique look.
-Items dropped on stone floors rarely survive.
+As with benchtops, granite flooring can be quite porous and needs to be sealed, however, it gives a unique look.
+For a kitchen floor, it is good to bear in mind that natural stone is hard.
+Consequently, items dropped on stone floors rarely survive.

 Concrete floors have a unique look, especially if polished and then coated.
 You can also “wash” the floor for all sorts of different finishes.
-Concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.
+Furthermore, concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.

-Tiles are a common kitchen flooring solution.
+Tiles are a common flooring solution applicable to various kitchen designs.
 They come in a range of styles, finishes, effects and materials.
 Tiles are easy to clean, durable and easily matched to virtually any colour scheme.